Samfundet/SamfundetDomain/README.md

 ## Updating

-Run the following command to update the gem.
+Run the following commands to update the gem.

 ```bash
 bundle update samfundet_domain